relab/optilog_artifacts/optitree/README.md

 ### OptiTree Simulation Experiments

-Optitree simulation experiments are described in Figure 9 and Figure 12.
+OptiTree simulation experiments are described in Figure 9 and Figure 12.
-These experiments are run on the a laptop with 16 GB RAM and 12 cores running Ubuntu 22.04 operating system.
+These experiments are run on a laptop with 16 GB RAM and 12 cores running Ubuntu 22.04 operating system.

 #### Build OptiTree binary

-Run the following command to build optitree binary
+Run the following command to build the OptiTree binary

 ```sh
 cd optitree;